parasochka/chatgpt-chrome-sidebar/privacy-policy.md

 ([chat.openai.com](https://chat.openai.com) and [chatgpt.com](https://chatgpt.com)).
 The extension does not track browsing activity, record usage data, or communicate with any external servers.
 To decide which site to load, it makes a single authenticated request to ChatGPT using your existing session cookies.

+The only data Sidely keeps is three UI preferences (language, ChatGPT domain choice, and theme).
+They remain inside Chrome's extension storage and are never uploaded.

 ## Data collection
 - ❌ No user data is collected.
 - ⚠️ Session cookies are sent to ChatGPT once to check whether you are already signed in.
 They are never stored or transmitted anywhere else.
+- 🗂️ UI preferences (language, theme, domain) stay on your device only.
 - ❌ No analytics or third-party services are used.

 ## Permissions explanation